Shop RNIB Donate now

 How does FECD affect your vision?

-One of the first symptoms you may notice is your vision is more blurred first thing in the morning when you wake up.
+One of the first symptoms you may notice, is your more blurred vision first thing in the morning when you wake up.
 The cornea naturally swells slightly when your eyes are closed during sleep, and this can be worse if you have FECD.
-You may find that the blurriness improves as the day goes on.
+You may find that your vision improves as the day goes on.
 This improvement happens because when your eyes are open, the fluid in the cornea can evaporate from the surface of the cornea.
 The blurriness can get worse when the humidity level is high.

-Extra fluid in your cornea can make light uncomfortable and you may find it harder to see when it is very bright.
+Extra fluid in your cornea can make light uncomfortable and you may find it harder to see when it's very bright.
 You may also experience light sensitivity (glare) and see halos around lights.
-This can be more noticeable at night, for example, when you are driving.
+This can be more noticeable at night, for example, when you're driving.

 FECD can sometimes lead to deposits called guttata appearing at the back of the cornea.
 These are tiny drop-like irregular lumps in the corneal endothelium which can only be seen with a special microscope.
 They can cause light to be scattered, causing symptoms of glare.